pivotal-cf/pivotal-ui/docs/concepts/ModifierClasses.md

 </div>
 ```

-Now, let's add a bunch of modifier classes to the outer `div` and inner `span` elements:
+Now, let's add a bunch of modifier classes to the outer `div` and inner `span` elements to center the text and add some style:

 ```jsx
 ::title=With several modifiers